JTronLabs/GoogleSheetsTaxCalculator/README.md

 ##To Use

-There are 3 basic functions: TaxAmount(income, state), TaxRateFromBrackets(income, taxInfo), and location specific functions.
+There are 3 basic functions: `TaxAmount(income, state)`, `TaxRateFromBrackets(income, taxInfo)`, and location specific functions.

-TaxAmount is a convenience function, where you can plug in your state and the proper location specific functions will be called.
+`TaxAmount` is a convenience function, where you can plug in your state and the proper location specific functions will be called.

-Location specific functions exist for Federal [ex: FederalTaxAmt(income)] and state [ex: WisconsinTaxAmt(income)] income taxes.
-TaxRateFromBrackets takes an income and information about the local tax rates, and calculates how much your taxes will be.
+`TaxRateFromBrackets` takes an income and information about the local tax rates, and calculates how much your taxes will be.
 It actually does the calulations and work.

+Location specific functions exist for Federal [ex: `FederalTaxAmt(income)`] and state [ex: `WisconsinTaxAmt(income)`] income taxes.

+Supported States:

+- Alaska
+- Arizona
+- California
+- Florida
+- Nevada
+- Ohio
+- South Dakota
+- Texas
+- Washington
+- Wisconsin
+- Wyoming

 [For More info on custom functions in Google Sheets](https://developers.google.com/apps-script/guides/sheets/functions)